hasura/graphql-engine/docs/graphql/core/schema/using-existing-database.rst

            - name: <relationship name>
              using:
                foreign_key_constraint_on:
-                 column: <reference key>
+                 column: <reference column>
                  table:
                    schema: public
                    name: <reference table name>

-      To automate this, add the relationships in a loop through a script.
+      To automate this, you could add the relationships in a loop through a script.

       Apply the metadata by running: